GrapheneCt/BGFTP/README.md

 2. Enlarged memory mode game is started.
 BGFTP can be relaunched afterwards if you have [LowMemMode plugin](https://github.com/GrapheneCt/LowMemMode) installed.

 # How to build
-This application use [libvita2d_sys](https://github.com/GrapheneCt/libvita2d_sys) and modified version of libftpvita.
+To build this application you will need [libvita2d_sys](https://github.com/GrapheneCt/libvita2d_sys).

-Use dolcesdk to build application.
-After building, boot params for both executables must be set manually.
-Refer to the precompiled version for the values.
+Use DolceSDK to build application.

 # Credits